-If, on the other hand, you’d like your company to keep its hard-earned cash, you’ll need to put in place policies and procedures to prevent data theft.
+If, on the other hand, you’d like your company to keep its hard-earned cash, you’ll need to put in place policies and procedures to prevent data theft, a particularly damaging type of employee fraud.
 Because, as the saying goes, there are two kinds of companies: those who’ve suffered a data breach and those who don’t know it yet.
 But many companies simply don’t know how to prevent data theft.

 Need a quick reference?
 Download the Data Theft Prevention Checklist.

 How to Prevent Data Theft

 These are top tips from the experts to help you keep your company’s sensitive information safe from data thieves.